ZZ-Cat/CRSFforArduino/README.md

 If you have spotted any bugs, something isn't working the way it should, or you have any suggestions on what you want to see in CRSF for Arduino, don't hesitate to open an Issue.
 The Discussions tab is also open, so if you want to chat to me about my library, feel free to do so there.

-### Arduino IDE is discontinued

-Arduino IDE support in Visual Studio Code is discontinued.
-As of 2023-02-17 10:48 Hrs NZDT, I am using PlatformIO as my IDE of choice for development.
-This notice will be removed by the time version 0.2.0 is released.

 ## Description

 Traditional PWM RC receivers are becoming a thing of the past & (by extension) are getting harder & harder to come by.